jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 	}
 }

-const pick = popups.pick("Choose a plotline to rename", plotDisplays);
+const pick = popups.pick("Choose a plotline to rename", plotDisplays, 0, "adaptive");
 if (pick == null) { return null; }
 const replacement =
 	popups.input("Enter a new text for the plotline.", plots[pick]);